 - Proper estate planning considers not just post-death needs, but also your needs in the event that you become disabled or incapacitated.
 If a trust is in place, it is much easier to quickly transition control over the assets to your successor trustee.
 A spouse is not automatically deemed guardian over your affairs.

 - Relying on joint ownership between spouses often results in a need to create an entirely new estate plan for the surviving spouse after the first spouse passes away.
 If a living trust was used, this may not be necessary.

 - You may be concerned about whether your spouse will honor your agreed upon wishes with regard to asset distributions.
 This may especially be a concern if you consider the fact that your spouse may remarry after your passing.
 You can use a trust to ensure that your wishes will be carried out after you are gone—and later, after your spouse is gone, as well.

-Any married couple creating an estate plan should carefully consider all available options.
-For more information about living trusts, view our guide, Understanding the Revocable Living Trust - In Language that Anyone Can Understand in 8 Minutes.
-Contact an experienced Orange County estate planning lawyer today at (714) 459-5481 for a consultation.
+Creating a proper estate plan is an important responsibility of any married couple with jointly owned assets.
+For more information about living trusts, view our guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
+Contact an experienced Orange County estate planning lawyer today at (714) 282-7488 for a consultation.